cpsamtec/virtuin/docs/documentation.md

+## Virtuin Documentation

-### Virtuin
+### General process

-Virtuin is a cross platform application that allows an operator to load, update, run, stop, and monitor programs in an easy to use graphical interface.
-It is useful for areas such as production, testing, and research.

-Virtuin is language and platform agnostic.
-You can use whatever languages, platforms, and tools you like as long as they are supported by docker.

-In short, you will provide a docker compose file and a list of tasks to be executed.
+In a nutshell, a developer will provide a docker compose file, a list of tasks to be executed, and data for the tasks.
+This will be embedded in a **collection.yml** file recognized by Virtuin.
-*Tasks* are your program executables in a running service, ready to be run with specified arguments and environment variables.
+*Tasks* are program executables in a docker service, ready to be run with specified arguments and environment variables.
 Virtuin will handle ensuring the appropriate docker services are running.
 It will then display the list of tasks and information for an operator to utilize.
+When an operator presses run on a task, the GUI will exec the appropriate program in the correct docker service with all necessary information described in the collection.yml.

+### Installation

 To begin a new Virtuin project make sure you have the following installed
 - [Docker](https://docs.docker.com/install/)